Welcome, Guest

 The wooden crosses were later replaced with iron grave markers (see photograph at bottom of next post) which, in turn, were cleared during the 1970s.

 The typed list of burials posted by David appears to be a record of the names on the iron crosses.
 It is interesting to note that Row 8 on that list constitutes five rows as originally set out, suggesting that the replacement iron markers may not have been positioned over the actual graves or had been moved by the time the list was compiled.
-The image at the bottom of the next post appears to show the iron crosses correctly laid out, in which case the more likely scenario is that the markers had indeed been moved.
+The image at the bottom of the next post appears to show the iron crosses correctly laid out, in which case the more likely scenario is that the markers had indeed been moved by the time the typed list was compiled.

 The typed list does not record any of the surviving marble monuments.
 Could this focus on the less permanent grave markers indicate that the list was part of a condition report or survey, commissioned either because the inscriptions on the iron crosses were becoming illegible or because the markers were about to be cleared?